 Give them a clear description of the bag and its contents, including color, size and if it has your name tag on it and/or your contact details inside the case.

-They might be able to reunite you with your case right then and there but if they can’t, they’ll ask you to fill in a form describing the bag, its contents, and your address in the location you’re in as well as home address (this is important because they often will deliver the bag right to your hotel/hostel if they find it).
+They might be able to reunite you with your case right then and there but if they can’t, they’ll ask you to fill in a form describing the bag, its contents, and your address in the location you’re in as well as your home address (this is important because they often will deliver the bag right to your hotel/hostel if they find it).

 Also, contact the airline to inform them of the lost luggage.
 The next step is to check your travel insurance to see if you’re covered for lost or delayed luggage.
 If you’re covered, they’ll usually refund you for essential items you’ll need to purchase (within reason) while your bag is missing, such as a toothbrush, underwear, etc. Make sure you check your policy first and keep all your receipts!